haskell/security-advisories/guides/github.md

 inspect actions that can approve PRs and workflows that are triggered after a PR has been approved (time-of-check-vs-time-of-use type of concerns).

-If using actions outside of your organisation, these should be pinned by commit hash.
+If using actions which are defined outside of your organisation (that is, using the `uses` syntax), these should be pinned by commit hash.
 Don't pin be version tag as these tags can be forced pushed.
 The [Scorecards Pinned Dependencies workflow][scorecard] can help identify which actions should still be pinned.
 [Dependabot][dependabot] is able to upgrade the versions of these actions periodically:

 ```
       - name: Upload sdist as an artifact for later jobs in workflow